ColorlabMD/Prores-BitDepth/README.md

 ## Testing procedure:

 Platform M1 Apple MacOS 12.2.1 Objective C and C++ Using AVFoundation.
+Images were created as 16bit per component RGBA at a resolution of 720x480

 Apple Encoder
 16bit:
 A. Generate 65536 RGBA64 in memory with filled color componenet pixel values of 0-65535 and alpha 65535 where supported.